 One year, no alcohol

 Meet John.
-John and Club Soda crossed paths when through cyber space, we stumbled on a similar enthusiasm for changing drinking behaviour to reach potentials.
+John and Club Soda crossed paths through cyberspace, we stumbled on a similar enthusiasm for changing drinking behaviour to reach potentials.
 Earlier in October John has embarked on a journey – to stop drinking for 12 months in order to accomplish some of the things he wants to achieve for the next year.
-Across a series of blogs throughout the year John will share his experiences, with the first one today, right at the start of this new personal challenge.
+In this blog, John talks about his one year no alcohol challenge.

 I’ve given up alcohol for a year